 As somebody interested in SEO, it’s important to understand the impact that this can have on your search engine results.
 Google has made it clear that your website should be mobile friendly, so this isn’t something you should take lightly.

 Fortunately, the search engine giant is doing its part to make your life a bit easier.
 With the help of the Google Mobile-Friendly Test tool, it only takes a couple seconds to determine if your website is mobile friendly or not.

 After you enter your URL and click “Analyze,” you want to see something that looks like this:

 As you can see, there’s no gray area with this free tool.
-You’re website is either mobile-friendly or it isn’t.
+Your website is either mobile-friendly or it isn’t.
 This impacts your search results.

 If your website fails this test, don’t waste another day before making the necessary changes.
 A mobile-friendly version of your site could do wonders for your search engine rankings, as well as the amount of organic traffic that you generate.

 Local SEO is big business.
 If you’re a local company looking to drive business online, you need to implement a sound strategy, built around search engine optimization.

 For most, this starts with Google My Business.
-With a business listing, you’re in position to provide prospective customers with more information on your company, including business hours, location and contact phone numbers.
+With a business listing, you’re in a position to provide prospective customers with more information on your company, including business hours, location and contact phone numbers.
 It’s a simple search engine free tool.